ngsiokun/SavorMeDeviceSensitive/documentation.md

 ## App Overview

-SavorMe is an iOS app that curates recipes based on a user's emotional state, nutritional needs, and culinary preferences.
-It blends mood input, personality profile, and cultural context to deliver meals that comfort, excite, or indulge—each paired with poetic narration and sensory resonance.
+SavorMe is an emotionally intelligent iOS app that curates recipes based on the user's mood, nutritional needs, and culinary preferences.
+It blends emotional input, cultural context, and dietary goals to deliver meals that comfort, excite, or ground—each paired with poetic narration and sensorial resonance.

-The app empowers users to explore how they feel and what they crave through food that speaks to their emotions.
+The app invites users to explore how they feel and what they crave, transforming emotional states into nourishing, personalized dishes.
 It's not just about eating—it's about savoring emotion through flavor.

 ## Core Concept